edinburgh-napier/SET09102/notes/unit2_processes/issues.md

 story to be considered complete.
 It ensures that the work meets the necessary quality standards and is ready for release or the next stage of development.
 An example of a simple DoD might be:

-1. Code Complete:

-  > All code for the task/feature has been written, and no functionality is left unfinished.
+1. **Code Complete**: All code for the task/feature has been written, and no functionality is left unfinished.

-2. Code Reviewed:

-  > The code has been reviewed by at least one other team member and any feedback or suggested changes have
+2. **Code Reviewed**: The code has been reviewed by at least one other team member and any feedback or suggested changes have been addressed.
-  > been addressed.

-3. Tests Written and Passing:

-  > Unit tests and/or integration tests have been written for the new functionality.
+3. **Tests Written and Passing**: Unit tests and/or integration tests have been written for the new functionality.
-  >
-  > All tests pass, and there are no failing or skipped tests.
+   All tests pass, and there are no failing or skipped tests.

-4. No Critical Bugs:

-  > The feature has been tested, and no critical bugs or major issues remain.
-  > Any existing bugs have been logged and are being tracked for future fixes if not critical.
+4. **No Critical Bugs**: The feature has been tested, and no critical bugs or major issues remain.
+Any existing bugs have been logged and are being tracked for future fixes if not critical.

-5. Meets Acceptance Criteria:

-  > The task or feature meets the original acceptance criteria as defined in the user story or issue.
+5. **Meets Acceptance Criteria**: The task or feature meets the original acceptance criteria as defined in the user story or issue.

-6. Documentation Updated:

-  > Any necessary documentation (such as API docs, user guides, or inline comments) has been updated to reflect the
+6. **Documentation Updated**: Any necessary documentation (such as API docs, user guides, or inline comments) has been updated to reflect the new functionality.
-  > new functionality.

-7. Deployed to Test Environment:

-  > The feature has been deployed to the test environment, and QA testing is complete.
+7. **Deployed to Test Environment**: The feature has been deployed to the test environment, and QA testing is complete.

-8. Performance Verified:

-  > The feature performs as expected, and there are no significant performance regressions or bottlenecks.
+8. **Performance Verified**: The feature performs as expected, and there are no significant performance regressions or bottlenecks.

 ## Review